 Clarence Road, Bognor Regis, West Sussex PO21 1JX

-August 1882.
-It is a large urban church, with a gabled frontage, hemmed in by buildings, to Clarence Road, but extending back almost to Albert Road.
+A large urban church, with a gabled frontage, hemmed in by buildings, to Clarence Road, but extending back almost to Albert Road.
 It is built of yellow brick with stone dressings.
 The west front is impressive in scale, enhanced by appearing in a street frontage, with a bold plate-traceried rose window and a horizontal pointed-arched frieze.

 Inside the essentially single volume space and great height continue to impress.
 The church does not have continuous aisles but there are side chapels alternately low and full height.
 Hansom’s plans were not fully realised and a temporary wall was built at the east end of the nave.
-W C Mangan of Preston completed the church in 1955-57; this included the extension of the nave beyond Hansom’s five-bays, north and south transepts, Lady Chapel, sanctuary and a new cloister to the south.
+W. C. Mangan of Preston completed the church in 1955-7; this included the extension of the nave beyond Hansom’s five bays, north and south transepts, Lady Chapel, sanctuary and a new cloister to the south.
 The more austere stepped Early English lancet windows of the nave give way to Perpendicular traceried windows in the sanctuary.
 The plain architecture of the interior is enlivened by more elaborately furnished side chapels.
-More recent renovation and adaptations for the modern liturgy were carried out in 1985 by Messrs Ormsby of Scarisbrick, ecclesiatical design consultants.
+More recent renovation and adaptations for the modern liturgy were carried out in 1985 by Messrs Ormesby of Scarisbrick, ecclesiastical design consultants.
 This included raising the sanctuary floor and a new altar and lectern.
-At the same time the church was re-decorated and given new lighting and heating systems.
+At the same time the church was redecorated and given new lighting and heating systems.

-Architect: J S Hansom and Wilfrid C Mangan
+Architect: J. S. Hansom and W. C. Mangan

 Original Date: 1881